Lance Lenoir: Dallas Cowboys

 On June 13, 2017, Lenoir was signed as an undrafted free agent by the Dallas Cowboys after the 2017 NFL draft.
 Throughout training camp, Lenoir competed for a roster spot as the fifth or sixth wide receiver on the depth chart.
 He competed against Brice Butler, Lucky Whitehead, Andy Jones, and Noah Brown.
 He was waived by the Cowboys on September 2, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 29.

 On September 1, 2018, Lenoir was waived by the Cowboys and was signed to the practice squad the next day.
 He was promoted to the active roster on November 9.
 He was waived on December 24, and re-signed to the practice squad.
 On January 8, he was promoted back to the active roster after wide receiver Allen Hurns was placed on the injured reserve list.

 In 2019, he got injured in training camp.
 He was waived with a knee injury on August 7.
 He was placed on the injured reserve list on August 9.
 After the 2019 season, Lenoir was waived by the Cowboys on April 21, 2020.

 Seattle Seahawks

 On August 31, 2020, Lenoir signed with the Seattle Seahawks.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
-He was released from the practice squad on September 17.
+He was waived on September 5, and was re-signed to the practice squad the next day.
+Lenoir was released from the practice squad on September 17.
 He was re-signed to the practice squad on September 24.
-He was released on October 7, 2020.
+Lenoir was released again on October 7.

 Buffalo Bills

 On May 26, 2021, Lenoir signed with the Buffalo Bills.
-He was waived on August 24, 2021.
+He was waived by Buffalo on August 24.

 Michigan Panthers (first stint)

 Lenoir was selected with the third pick of the 14th round of the 2022 USFL draft by the Michigan Panthers.
-He was named a starter at wide receiver, registering 52 receptions (led the league), 484 receiving yards (second in the league) and 2 receiving touchdowns.
+He was named a starter at wide receiver, registering 52 receptions (led the league), 484 receiving yards (second in the league) and two receiving touchdowns.